flatiron/blacksmith/topics/how-do-i-write-files-in-node-js/article.md

     [contents of helloworld.txt]:
     Hello World!

-If we purposely want to make an error message, we can try to write a file we dont have permission to:
+If we purposely want to cause an error, we can try to write to a file that we don't have permission to access:

     fs = require('fs')
     fs.writeFile('/etc/doesntexist', 'abc', function (err,data) {